-a) The preparation costs were already in use in the programming period 2014-2020 as a lump sum in regularsize projects in the amount of 2,000.00 EUR.
-The preparation costs lump sum covers all expenditure needed for the preparation of the project until the date of submission of the project application to the programme.
-For the small-scale projects in the period 2021-2027 the amount of 2.000,00 EUR for regular sized projects from the period 2014-2020 was reduced to 500.00 EUR.
+a) The preparation costs lump sum covers all expenditure needed for the preparation of the project until the date of submission of the project application to the programme.

+For the small-scale projects in the period 2021-2027 the amount of 2,000.00 EUR for regular sized projects from the period 2014-2020 was reduced to 500.00 EUR.
 It is estimated that the amount is sufficient, as these are simpler projects of lower value.
-All projects when submitting a project proposal have generated costs for the preparation of the proposal, independent from the question whether they can be claimed or not.
-We can safely identify the following preparation costs: staff costs (writing the application, communicating & working with potential partners), administration costs, travel costs and costs for meetings with partners to discuss content, translation costs for necessary documents and in some cases external service providers (some projects hire consultants to help with the application, which then reduces the direct involvement of staff), and equipment (IT for writing the application).
+All projects have generated costs for the preparation of the proposal, independent from the question whether they can be claimed.
+We can identify the following costs: preparation, staff (writing the application, communicating & working with potential partners), administration, travel and costs for meetings with partners to discuss content, translation costs for necessary documents and in some cases external service providers and equipment (IT for writing the application).

-Preparation costs are estimated to 500,00 EUR.
-They include at least 2 meetings, staff costs, and administration costs.
+Preparation costs are estimated to 500.00 EUR.
+They include at least 2 meetings, staff and administration costs.

-August 2021 average salary of 1,990.13 EUR, and the assumption that 2 people had 2 full-day meetings, the staff costs amount to about 393,00 EUR; 15% is used for administrative costs and remaining 48.10 EUR covers traveling costs.
+August 2021 average salary of 1,990.13 EUR, and the assumption that 2 people had 2 full-day meetings, the staff costs amount to about 393.00 EUR; 15% is used for administrative costs and remaining 48.10 EUR covers traveling costs.